 We continue to pray for all of you, daily.
 We would also like to encourage all of you to visit our Prayer Wall submit your requests as well as join us in praying for others.
 We all need the fervent prayers of the saints in this present day.

 If you are always restless, searching for something to calm your spirit, to soothe your soul, you cannot say that your life gives strong evidence that shows either of godliness or contentment.
 "But godliness actually is a means of great gain when accompanied by contentment."
-Whenever you are discontent with your lot in life, disappointed with your spouse or your children, dissatisfied with your church, disillusioned with what you have, or what you lack, I would encourage you to memorize and recite this verse, meditate on what it truly means until the peace of our Lord Jesus Christ, floods your soul.
+Whenever you are discontent with your lot in life, disappointed with your spouse or your children, dissatisfied with your

 I am often reminded that our lives are defined by a dash.
 One day, each of us shall leave this life.
 For some, that day is not as far off as we'd prefer.
 While others of us, we long to be with the Lord and are ready to go "home."
 Family and friends will likely place a tombstone over our grave.
-Perhaps have some epitaph engraved on it, reflecting the sentiments our memory evokes for those who knew us best.
-Then, our name will be written on the stone and two dates, the day we were born and the day we died.
-Separating those dates will be a day; and all of life is defined by that little dash.
+Perhaps have some epitaph engraved on it, reflecting the sentiments our

 It is impossible to pursue sin and godliness simultaneously, yet that is exactly what many Christians pursue.
-When we follow Christ with our mouths, while our hearts and habits chase after sin.
-When that is our behavior, we are neither fleeing sin nor pursuing godliness, we are simply pursuing sin!
+When we follow Christ with our mouths, while our hearts and habits chase after

-Even on our best day, while we are fleeing sin and pursuing godliness, there will always be a constant struggle in this life.
-We must understand that it will be an ever present battle, that we must fight our entire lives.
+be an ever present battle, that we must fight our entire lives.
 I have known many Christians, who have believed, that once becoming a Christian, once they have arrived, there will be no longer be temptation, the struggle between sin and righteousness in their lives, however, it wasn't long before they found themselves faced with temptation.
 Sadly, many of these good men have fallen into the snare of the enemy.
 By failing to realize, there will always be the "constant pull" of the remnant of the sin nature that exists in our lives.

 The Apostle Paul wrote in Romans 7:21-24, "I find then the principle that evil is present in me, the one who wants to do good.
 For I joyfully concur with the law of God in the inner man, but I see a different law in the members of my body, waging war against the law of my mind and making me a prisoner of the law of sin which is in my members.
 Wretched man that I am!
-Who will set me free from the body of this death?
+Who will set me free from the body of this death?"

 However, the double-minded man who is deliberately living a charade has no knowledge or experience of this struggle!